Does this test have other names?

 Inflammation of your kidneys (glomerulonephritis)

-There are two types of cryofibrinogenemia.
-Primary or essential cryofibrinogenemia
+There are 2 types of cryofibrinogenemia.
+Primary or essential cryofibrinogenemia happens

 Certain cancers, such as non-Hodgkin lymphoma and colorectal cancer